gabrielebranchi/NicePi/README.md

 Modified Version with Currency changed to EUR and Language set to Italian

-Full credits for the creation of the project are on aCallum, his original repositoryc: https://github.com/aCallum/NicePi
+Full credits for the creation of the project are on aCallum, his original repository: https://github.com/aCallum/NicePi